This article has links to products and services we love, which we may make commission from.

 For more on what to pack – read our NC500 packing list.

-We stayed at the Thurso Camping and Caravan Park which we managed to get a spot last minute.
+We stayed at the Thurso Camping and Caravan Park, where we got a last-minute spot.

 You can see Orkney from the campsite!

-This private 2-bed apartment is ideal for couples or families.
-It has a sitting room and washing machine which is great for this stage of the NC500 route.
+Alternatively, this private 2-bed apartment is ideal for couples or families.
+It has a sitting room and washing machine, which is great for this stage of the NC500 route.

 Dunnet Head (Caithness)/John o’ Groats